What are my care options?

 Freestanding emergency rooms, sometimes called urgency centers, are on the rise.
 Typically unattached or unaffiliated with a hospital, they treat many of the same conditions as an ER, sometimes at a higher price.

-Things to know about freestanding emergency rooms:
+What to know about freestanding emergency rooms:

 - They may advertise short wait times, big rooms, and the ability to treat common ailments like colds, flu, and pinkeye.
 But these conditions can usually be treated with a virtual or urgent care visit for considerably less than a freestanding emergency room.